World Review: US Middle East Policy, Myanmar Protests, Big Tech

 Chief Foreign Affairs Commentator, Financial Times

 Gideon Rachman is the Chief Foreign Affairs Commentator at the Financial Times.
-He joined the FT after a 15-year career at The Economist, which included spells as a foreign correspondent in Brussels, Washington and Bangkok.
+He joined the FT after a 15-year career at The Economist, which included spells as a foreign correspondent in Brussels, Washington, and Bangkok.

-Adjunct Senior Fellow, Council on Foreign Relations
+Senior Fellow, Council on Foreign Relations

-President, Chicago Council on Global Affairs
+CEO, Chicago Council on Global Affairs

-Ivo H. Daalder served as the US ambassador to NATO from 2009 to 2013 prior to becoming president of the Council.
+Ivo H. Daalder served as the US ambassador to NATO from 2009 to 2013.
+He joined the Council as president in 2013 and took on the new role of CEO in 2023.
 Previously, he was a senior fellow in foreign policy studies at the Brookings Institution and served as director for European affairs on President Bill Clinton’s National Security Council.
-He is the author or editor of ten books.
+He is the author or editor of 10 books.